ipa-rwu/DeploymentTooling.github.io/docu/Environment_setup.md

-# Set up the environment and start the Eclipse application
+# Set up the tooling environment in eclipse

 ## Set up an environment for ROS Developer